TechxArtisanStudio/Openterface/docs/faq/minikvm/op-minikvm.md

 #### How does it integrate with AI? {: #ai-integration }

-Our ultimate goal is to enable AI to control target computers, and the Openterface plays a crucial role in this vision.
-Inspired by projects like [OthersideAI's self-operating computer](https://github.com/OthersideAI/self-operating-computer), we aim for the mini-KVM to act as an extension of the 'hands' (providing keyboard and mouse control) and 'eyes' (capturing the video source) for the host computer.
-If the host computer is powerful enough, it could potentially emulate the capabilities seen in the 2013 movie "Her".
-While this is a future aspiration, it highlights the exciting possibilities we see for the mini-KVM.
+Our long-term vision is for Openterface Mini-KVM to serve as the physical interface layer between AI agents and real-world computers.
+Inspired by early projects like [OthersideAI’s self-operating computer](https://github.com/OthersideAI/self-operating-computer), and now further validated by recent breakthroughs like [Anthropic’s Claude 3.5 models](https://www.anthropic.com/news/3-5-models-and-computer-use), this vision is quickly becoming more tangible.

+Mini-KVM acts as the “eyes” and “hands” — capturing real-time video from a target machine and enabling keyboard/mouse input via USB.
+Combined with a capable host computer running an AI agent, this setup could allow LLMs to observe, interpret, and operate full desktops — even across platforms — without needing any software installed on the target machine.

+We’re still in the early stages of this integration, but the possibilities are expanding fast.
+If you’re experimenting with AI agents and want to explore this space together, we’d love to hear from you!

 #### What accessories are available? {: #mini-kvm-accessories }

-We offer a range of accessories to enhance your experience with the Openterface Mini-KVM.
-Check out our [Accessories](accessories.md) section for more details on available products, including our VGA to HDMI Converter Cable.
+We offer a range of [accessories](/product/accessories/) to enhance your experience with the Openterface Mini-KVM.
+Check out our [TxA Shop](https://shop.techxartisan.com/) for more details on available products, including our VGA to HDMI Converter Cable.

 --------

 Your curiosity and support fuel our progress, and we want to ensure that every one of your questions finds an answer.
 Please note that as time progresses, the content above in our FAQs may become outdated.
 If your query isn't covered in this FAQ, always check our website [openterface.com](/) for the most current information.
 Also please don't hesitate to join our enthusiastic community.
-We're active on our Subreddit at [/r/Openterface_miniKVM/](/reddit) and our Discord server, [TechxArtisan](/discord), where you can ask questions, share ideas, or just have a chat about all things tech.
+We're active on our Subreddit at [/r/Openterface_miniKVM/](/reddit) and our [Discord Openterface](/dicord) server, where you can ask questions, share ideas, or just have a chat about all things tech.

 Moreover, feel free to reach out directly to our dedicated team by sending an email to info@techxartisan.com.
 We love hearing from you and are always here to help!